CBT and EMDR THERAPIST

 I am registered with BUPA, Aviva & Vitality Health.

 I am based in the beautiful town of Ilkley on the edge of the Yorkshire Dales.
 I work from an office in the centre of town, near to local car parks and railway and bus stations.
 Ilkley has excellent rail and bus links to the surrounding area.
-I am available on Friday mornings for consultations.
+I am available on Thursday afternoons for consultations.
 To arrange an appointment, or for more information, please contact me either by email or by phone.
 I will try to respond within 24 hours.

 The Grove Counselling and Psychotherapy Practice